YehudaEi/FilesServerManagment/README.md

-# FilesServerManagment
+# File Server Managment
-files server managment in one file
+File server managment in one file!

 ## Install:
 1. copy ```SysManager.php``` to your server